-Screen legend Audrey Hepburn took Hollywood by storm in 1953 with Roman Holiday, and received a Best-Actress Oscar Award, a feat not often accomplished by a newcomer.
-From then on, she played opposite famous leading men, like Fred Astaire (Funny Face), Cary Grant (Paris When It Sizzles), and George Peppard (Breakfast at Tiffany’s).
+Screen legend Audrey Hepburn gained her international fame in 1953 with Roman Holiday, and received an Oscar Award for Best Actress, a rare accomplishment for a newcomer.
+She went on to play opposite many famous leading men, including Fred Astaire (Funny Face), Cary Grant (Paris When It Sizzles), and George Peppard (Breakfast at Tiffany’s).

-Style icon Audrey Hepburn, together with Hubert de Givenchy (Sabrina) and Cecil Beaton (My Fair Lady), created some iconic fashion moments in history.
-No one can forget how Eliza Doolittle descends the stairs to surprise everyone with her poise and elegance.
-Or when Sabrina meets her lover on the tennis court in the most fabulous dress.
+Style icon Together with Hubert de Givenchy (Sabrina) and Cecil Beaton (My Fair Lady), Audrey created some unforgettable fashion statements in history.
+No one can forget the moment when Eliza Doolittle descends the stairs to surprise everyone with her poise and elegance; or when Sabrina meets her lover on the tennis court in a dazzling de Givenchy creation.

-Humanitarian Audrey Hepburn was greatly influenced during her youth in the war in The Netherlands.
-She barely survived the “Hunger Winter” of 1944-’45 resulting in a malnourished child whose life was saved by UNICEF’s food assistance.
-These memories strengthened her resolve when she used her fame and fortune to travel to some of the poorest countries in the world.
-She unselfishly raised millions of dollars for her cause and UNICEF.
+Humanitarian Hepburn never forgot how she grew up in the war-torn Netherlands during World War II and ended up a malnourished child receiving aid from UNICEF in 1946.
+These memories created her resolve to use her fame and fortune to travel to some of the poorest countries in the world, and unselfishly raised millions of dollars for her cause and UNICEF.